 Less than five years out of law school, David Casarrubias ’18 has successfully represented a diverse mix of clients – from asylum seekers to cannabis companies, to public transportation districts.
 An associate with the firm Hanson Bridgett LLP, he won an appeal this year for a Nigerian asylum seeker who was threatened with a death sentence for being gay.

-Casarrubias attributes his success to his years at UC Hastings Law.
+Casarrubias attributes his success to his years at UC Law SF.
 As a student, he participated in the Hastings Appellate Project and successfully briefed and argued a pro bono appeal in the U.S. Court of Appeals for the Ninth Circuit.

-Casarrubias recently joined the UC Hastings Alumni Association Board of Governors, which serves as a liaison between alumni and the school’s administration.
+Casarrubias recently joined the UC Law SF Alumni Association Board of Governors, which serves as a liaison between alumni and the school’s administration.
 The board provides valuable input on alumni volunteer activities, chapter and affinity group programming, and helps support department initiatives.

 But his involvement with Hastings isn’t limited to the Board of Governors.
 He also serves as an adjunct professor teaching appellate advocacy.